 Hospitals requesting authorization of administrative days must submit a separate authorization request from the inpatient hospital stay.
-All hospitals are entitled to bill administrative days including for Mental Health, LTAC, Physical

-Medicine and Rehabilitation.
-Administrative days are intended for Mental Health services in a community hospital only and not available for service provided in an Evaluation/ Treatment Center.
+All hospitals are entitled to bill administrative days including mental health, LTAC, physical medicine and rehabilitation.
+Administrative days are intended for Mental Health services in a community hospital only and not available for service provided in an evaluation/treatment center.